ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

     - `spec.template.spec.containers.server`\
       In the containers block there is only the container for the Ghost server itself, which is called `server`:

-      - This container's `image` is not an official Ghost one, but the customized version prepared by the people at SREDevOps.org to run with the non-root `65532` user.
+      - This container's `image` is not an official Ghost one, but a customized version prepared by the people at SREDevOps.org to run with the non-root `65532` user.
 This customized image uses different "non-root" paths to store the Ghost installation files and the contents, plus it is configured to run in production mode by default.

       - This container has two probes enabled, one to check if the Ghost server is ready (the `readinessProbe` section) and the other to test if the server is live (the `livenessProbe` section).
 Both probes have a similar configuration, where they make an HTTP Get request every `periodSeconds` to a specific [Ghost Admin API `/site/` endpoint](https://docs.ghost.org/admin-api#endpoints) to see if it responds within `timeoutSeconds`.

-        A detail to notice is that the `Host` value in the `httpGet` block of both probes points to the internal cluster hostname of this Ghost server's service.
-Usually, you would enter here the public DNS name of the server.
-Since this guide's setup does not contemplate having a DNS system available in the local network, you can either put the external IP that will be assigned to the Ghost `Service` resource, the internal cluster IP or the internal cluster hostname of the corresponding Ghost service running in this setup.
-Remember that, [in the Ghost server's configuration file](#ghost-server-configuration-file), the Ghost server is set to listen through all its available interfaces (`0.0.0.0`).

         > [!NOTE]
         > [Learn more about how to configure these probes in this official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).